 These scores are the minimum scores that the University routinely accepts.
 The Department is sometimes able to obtain exceptions to this requirement from the Graduate School, though only when the shortfall is modest, and the application is in other respects extraordinary.

-If a bachelor's or master's degree is being completed (or has been completed) at an institution where English is the primary language of instruction, the applicant will qualify for a TOEFL waiver (unless otherwise notified).
-Our Graduate School of Arts and Sciences will automatically waive this requirement for an applicant whose application indicates these circumstances.
+If a bachelor's degree is being completed (or has been completed) at an institution where English is the primary language of instruction, the Graduate School of Arts and Sciences will automatically waive the TOEFL requirement.
+Students who have completed, or are completing, a master's degree at such an institution may request a waiver for the TOEFL requirement, and such waivers will be considered by the Economics Graduate Admissions Committee on a case-by-case basis.
+Should they decide a waiver is justified, the Graduate School of Arts and Sciences will allow it.
 Admitted students enroll at UVA in mid-August; the qualifying degree must be completed before enrollment.

 English Proficiency Courses at UVa